-The carry handles are removable.
+The carrying handles are removable.

-The most important aspect of mounting the instrument is ensuring the 250mm focal distance of the laser is positioned such that the focal point contacts the surface of the metal object being measured.
+The most important aspect of mounting the instrument is ensuring the 250mm focal distance of the laser is positioned such that the laser is focused at the surface of the metal object being measured.

 Typically, useable signal can be obtained within a 250 +/- 5mm tolerance range, but the most powerful plasma reaction occurs at 250mm and results in the most accurate and reliable measurement.
 It also helps with ablating through light dust, dirt, paint, or other contaminants.